 Among the cast is Tanmoy Sen, a geneticist and researcher at a UK lab funded by a global agricultural biotech major, Tanmoy’s friend, Henry David who constantly cautions him against tampering with nature to no avail, and Private Investigator Kar, a recurring character from Chaudhuri’s earlier stories.

 Wars are never fought just between armies; more civilians than armed forces have historically been caught in the crossfires.
 The only ones who benefit from violence are the rich and the mighty.
 This story reinforces that thought (one that we may do well reminding ourselves of in the current political climate.)

 Tanmoy’s intentions are pure from the very beginning, his only mistake is rebelling against the orders of his employer and creating a strain of grain that can be used over and over again, thus cutting into the company’s profit margin.
 But his decision causes a ripple effect that eventually results in the creation of Darkland and Cleanland, reinforcing a class divide in the form of a physical border.

 The flaw in human nature

-History is testament to the flaws that plague mankind.
-Greed, selfishness and complete disregard for the environment have played catalyst in most man-made and natural disasters.
+History is a testament to the flaws that plague mankind.
+Greed, selfishness and complete disregard for the environment have played catalysts in most man-made and natural disasters.